Current as of: March 13, 2025 - 19:54

 Transport

 All transport mentioned in the itinerary is included, except for optional excursions.
-Airport transfers and transfers during the week will be by private, air-conditioned minibus.
-There will be vehicle assistance available during the cycling in case of bike issues and luggage will be transferred between hotels.
+Transfers during the week are by private, air-conditioned minibus.
+There will be vehicle assistance available during the cycling in case of bike issues and luggage is transferred between hotels.

 Weather & Seasonality